UoB-CSA/distributed-lab-1/README.md

 Follow the video, creating a simple client and server that can send messages to each other.
 This is best tackled in stages.
-Again, you should write this code from scratch, as this part of the lab does not relate to the code in `client` and `server.
+Again, you should write this code from scratch, as this part of the lab does not relate to the code in `client` and `server`.
 You may want to look at the [net package](https://golang.org/pkg/net/) for parts of this.